nickopotamus/starter-academic/content/post/immunology-vaccine/index.md

 ## How COVID fucks you up

-COVID-19 is very much a spectrum of disease, from mild infections through to respiratory failure and a sepsis-like picture that we still really don't understand, where this overwhelming inflammatory response knackers your lungs, kidneys, heart, and brain, and causes your blood to become prone to clotting as well as making it impossible to breath.
+COVID-19 is very much a spectrum of disease, from mild infections through to respiratory failure and a sepsis-like picture that [we still don't entirely understand](https://www.cdc.gov/coronavirus/2019-ncov/hcp/clinical-guidance-management-patients.html), where this overwhelming inflammatory response knackers your lungs, kidneys, heart, and brain, and causes your blood to become prone to clotting as well as making it impossible to breath.
 Trust me, you really don't want it.

-Kids, on the whole, fair well with COVID.
-Adults do not, and the older we get, the less well we fair.
+Kids, on the whole, [fair well with COVID](https://emedicine.medscape.com/article/2500132-overview).
+Adults do not, and the older we get, the less well we cope.
 This is all pretty much down to [our innate immune system's response](https://www.thelancet.com/journals/lanchi/article/PIIS2352-4642(20)30135-8/fulltext).
 "I'm just doing my job" it says, but kids are well made for the body's army to be going flinging it's biological missiles everywhere, and we're just not.

 [Colin Angus](https://twitter.com/VictimOfMaths) has put together some terrifying visualisations of how COVID is affecting the population by age groups, and this is excactly the picture we're seeing:

 ![Mortality is much worse in the older age groups](/post/immunology-vaccine/age_mortality.jpeg)

 Hopefully by now you'll see that catching COVID would be a Bad Thing.
-Even if you've lucked out in the genetic lottery, and you can cope with an inflammatory response, that person you coughed on in the supermarket might not be so lucky, and your gran is in for a real struggle when her metaphorical army but in their first appearance for decades.
-So we all have a responsibility to try and stop catching this virus, both for our own sake, but also to stop spreading it around (and then we can all go back to doing the things we like, bonus win).
+Even if you've won the genetic lottery and can cope with an inflammatory response, that person you coughed on in the supermarket might not be so lucky, and your gran is in for a real struggle when her metaphorical army put in their first appearance for decades.
+So we all have a responsibility to try to stop catching this virus, both for our own sake, but also to stop spreading it around (and then we can all go back to doing the things we enjoy, like going to restaurants and engaging in hobbies outside of the garden).

 ## Why the vaccine (probably) won't